francoiskroll/FramebyFrame/README.md

 ### v0.9.0
 24/04/2023
 Better definition of parameter **activitySunsetStartle**.
 It now looks for the maximum Δ px from a bit before the light/woi transition up to a bit after (currently −1 min up to +1 min).
-Solves a concern which was that we might miss the real startle response if the light transition was not perfectly accurate.
+Solves a concern which was that we might miss the real startle response if the precise frame at which the light transition occured was not perfectly accurate.

+### v0.10.0
+25/04/2023
+* New function adjustPixel to increase or decrease all Δ px of some larvae to counteract bias due to difference in size and/or pigmentation.
+See DOCUMENTATION.
+* ggParameter: new setting `violinWidth` to control spread of dots in X.